-Behcet’s disease is known as a gnarly autoimmune disease that can cause blindness.
-Fortunately, it’s very rare and can often be treated if caught early.
+Behcet’s disease is a gnarly autoimmune disease that can cause blindness.
+Fortunately, it’s very rare and there are treatments if caught early.
 The disease affects a variety of body systems, and often presents itself with symptoms in the mouth and eyes.
 Patients with this disease will notice an increase in mouth ulcers and sores, and blurry vision due to inflammation in the eyes.

-The disease was founded in 1937 by a dermatologist by the name of Hulusi Behcet.
+The disease first became known in 1937 by a dermatologist by the name of Hulusi Behcet.
 In 1924, a patient came to see him complaining of constant mouth sores and eye issues.
 After seeing the patient for years, Dr. Behcet reported the patient’s symptoms and his findings to the Journal of Skin and Venereal Diseases in 1936.
-Today, the disease is widely recognized in the medical world.
+Today, the disease is well-known in the medical world.

-Symptoms of Behcet’s Disease are often isolated to the mouth and eyes, although symptoms can appear throughout the body.
+Symptoms of Behcet’s Disease often occur in the mouth and eyes, although symptoms can appear throughout the body.
 Some of the eye symptoms that are associated with the disease include uveitis in the posterior and anterior of the eye and retinal vasculitis.

 All of these symptoms can cause eye pain, blurry vision and dry eyes.
-Treatment of the disease is often catered to the patient’s symptoms.
+Treatment of the disease depends on the patient’s symptoms.
 For eye symptoms, ophthalmologists often prescribe steroid eye drops and pain relievers to keep the inflammation in the eyes to a minimum.

-Unfortunately, over time, Behcet’s Disease can cause blindness is some of its sufferers.
+Unfortunately, over time, Behcet’s Disease can cause blindness in some of its sufferers.
 If you have any of the eye symptoms listed above, then it’s important to visit your eye doctor and ask about the disorder.
-People who are diagnosed with the disease early can be treated properly, and will have a higher chance of keeping their vision as they grow older.
+People who are diagnosed with the disease early can be treated properly and will have a higher chance of keeping their vision as they grow older.

 Lupus and Eye Problems